Orasund/elm-card-game/README.md

 ## No Magic Included

+The mechanics behind this package are actually quite boring.
+No wizardry was used.

 Please feel free to look at the source code.
 We tried to make the code as understandable as possible.

 While developing this package we sticked to the following rules: